 Health Research

-• notable research on rare diseases, thanks to significant resources allocated by the Generet Fund, which awards a Prize of one million euros to a leading researcher each year
+• We encourage research into rare illnesses, thanks in part to the significant resources made available by the Generet Fund.
+Every year, this Fund awards a prize of one million euros to a pioneering researcher.

 Calls for projects